 HelloFresh

-TINA.org investigated the meal kit company HelloFresh and found, among other things, that it deceptively advertises “free” meals to lure consumers to sign up for its subscription autorenewal program, the terms of which are not clearly or conspicuously disclosed, in violation of the Restore Online Shoppers’ Confidence Act (ROSCA) and FTC law.
+TINA.org investigated the meal kit company HelloFresh and found that it deceptively advertises “free” meals to lure consumers to enter their credit card information on its website through a process that employs dark patterns designed to pressure consumers to speed through their transactions and avoid reading the material terms of its subscription autorenewal program, which are not clearly and conspicuously disclosed, in violation of the Restore Online Shoppers’ Confidence Act (ROSCA) and FTC law.

 Highlights